 Tatami mats help to clean the air by absorbing nitrogen dioxide in the room.
 They are also hydroscopic; absorbing moisture during periods of high humidity and naturally discharging the moisture when the air is dry.
 Tatami mats act as an insulator as well, keeping your room cool in the summer and warmer in the winter time.

-Tatami mats are green when new and over time will dry to become tan in color.
+Tatami mats are green when new and over time will dry to become light tan in color.
 To extend the life of your Tatami, keep them dry to avoid possible mildew.
-If possible, remove the mats quarterly and allow them to dry in the sun for an afternoon.
-If your climate is damp, a room dehumidifier will also help protect your Tatami.
-To preserve the life of your mats, remove your shoes before stepping on them.
-If you use a futon or mattress on top of your Tatami, air-dry your mats by removing the futon or mattress on a regular basis.
-If your bed is situated in a room with high humidity or with limited ventilation, stand the mats up on edge outside on a sunny day for an afternoon if possible.
+Remove the mats periodically and allow them to dry outdoors for an afternoon.
+Avoid direct sun and lean mats on edge, against a wall.
+This allows ventilation on both sides If you live in a damp climate, a room dehumidifier will help protect your Tatami.
+To extend the life of your mats and avoid surface damage, remove your shoes before stepping on or walking on them.
+If you use a futon or mattress on top of your Tatami, air-dry your mats by removing the futon or mattress periodically

-To freshen and protect your mats, rotate them regularly to avoid wear from highly trafficked areas.
-Vacuum your mats at least once a month or more.
+To freshen and protect your mats, rotate them regularly to even out wear from high traffic areas.
+Vacuum your mats at least once a month or as needed.
 Use a slightly damp cloth for general cleaning.
 Do not use strong detergents or abrasive cleaners as these may damage the surface of the mats.
 For stubborn marks, use an equal portion of white vinegar and water using a damp cloth.